The Turbo-Charged Mapper: Fast and Optimal Mapping for Energy-efficient and Low-latency Accelerator Design: Evaluation

 Here, we show how each of our optimizations affects the number of mappings that must be evaluated.
-We show results for GPT-3 6.7B prefill with batch 64 and 65536 tokens.
-MobileNet-V3 is shown with batch 64.
+We show results for GPT-3 6.7B prefill with batch 64 and sequence length 65,536.
+MobileNetV3 is shown with batch 64.

 Table~\ref{tab:mapspace_size} shows the total number of mappings, the number of unpruned mappings that must be evaluated by \mappername, and the reduction.
 Across Einsums, the mapspace size varies ($10^{23}$--$10^{37}$) because the number of ranks and the shape of tensors vary.
 But even for the largest mapspace, \mappername produces a tractable number of non-pruned mappings to evaluate (at most $10^7$ mappings).
 In fact, across all Einsums, the pruning rate varies between $10^{19}$--$10^{30}$, generally increasing as the size of the mapspace increases.